endurantgames/cosmiclegends/src/classes/psychic.md

 As you create your Psychic hero, answer any or all of these questions.

 - How do you come by these amazing mental powers?
-What kind of training or education did you undertake to master them?
+  - What kind of training or education did you undertake to master them?
 - Are there obvious signs to your powers, such as an enlarged forehead, glowing eyes, or a visible crackle of power -- or are they completely invisible and undetectable?
 - What limits have you imposed on your own power due to ethical and moral concerns?
-What type of actions won't you take, and what would push you to actually commit those acts?
-What makes you a *hero* and not a mind-powered villain, looting others' skulls with impunity?
+  - What type of actions won't you take, and what would push you to actually commit those acts?
+  - What makes you a *hero* and not a mind-powered villain, looting others' skulls with impunity?
+- What kind of mental self-image do you have?
   - Does your telepathic voice "sound" like your *physical* voice?
-Do others recognize you when you make mental contact with you?
-What kind of mental self-image do you have?
+  - Do others recognize you when you make mental contact with you?
 - Do you have any *physical* limitations, such as a disability?
-How do your powers compensate for those limits, and in what ways can they never fully substitute for them?
+  - How do your powers compensate for those limits, and in what ways can they never fully substitute for them?

 ## Skills